 We’ve also put together a list of fixes for Android 6.0.1 Marshmallow problems.
 This is a great place to start if you’re already having problems with Samsung’s new OS.

-Lastly, if you’re dealing with Android Auto issues after upgrading to Marshmallow, you’ll want to take a look at Google’s help site for a potential fix.
+If you’re dealing with Android Auto issues after upgrading to Marshmallow, you’ll want to take a look at Google’s help site for a potential fix.

 Android Nougat & Security Updates